Skip to main content

 18 mentions Positive Neutral Negative

 The game's stability is a significant concern, with numerous reports of bugs, glitches, and unresponsive missions that hinder gameplay.
-While some players appreciate the creative content and potential for improvement, the current early access state is described as largely unplayable due to these issues.
-Overall, many reviewers advise against purchasing the game until these stability problems are addressed.
+While some players note that it has potential and creative content, the current early access state is described as largely unplayable due to these issues.
+Overall, many reviewers recommend waiting for further updates and fixes before purchasing.

 • “In its current early access state, the game is largely pointless to play as it's full of glitches and bugs, such as missions not updating, mission objects not spawning, and missions not completing when they should.”